 Engaging the next generation of animal welfare advocates will help us solve the problem of pet homelessness and keep it that way.
 Learn more about this important programming.

 Since our founding in 1997, volunteers have been the lifeblood of PAWS Chicago.
-In 2016, volunteers donated 133,618 hours to equal the work of 64 full-time staff members.
+In 2021, volunteers donated 96,035 hours to PAWS.
 They work in every facet of our organization, from intake and adoption counseling to humane education and community outreach.

 It is our volunteers—and our foster families—who have enabled our growth over the years.
 Because of them, we can expand our services to save even more animals.